lelexxx/ormlitemanager/README.md

 ========

 	- Create, insert, select, update, delete objects
-	- Manage EQUAL, NOTEQUAL, LIKE, NOTLIKE operators in conditions (WHERE statement)
+	- Use EQUAL, NOTEQUAL, LIKE, NOTLIKE operators in conditions (WHERE statement)
+	- Use AND, OR operators to select datas

 TO-DO
 =====

 	- Methods could use List<WhereCondition>
-	- Use "AND" and "OR" operators into conditions (WHERE statement)
 	- Normalize comments

 How to install